 Daniel Barenboim is one of today’s most outstanding artists.
-As a pianist and conductor, he has been active for decades in major cities across Europe and all around the world; as the founder of several orchestras and the initiator of several highly acclaimed projects, he has contributed decisively to international music life.
+As a pianist and conductor, he has been active for decades in major cities across Europe and all around the world; as the initiator of several highly acclaimed projects, he has contributed decisively to international music life.

 He was born in Buenos Aires in 1942.
 He gave his first public concert when he was 7 years old.
 In 1952, he moved with his parents to Israel.
 At age 11, Barenboim took part in conducting classes in Salzburg under Igor Markevitch.
 In 1955 and 1956, he studied harmony and composition with Nadia Boulanger in Paris.
 Since the 1950s, he has regularly toured Europe, the United States, South America, Australia and the Far East.

 Ever since his conducting debut in 1967 in London with the Philharmonia Orchestra, Barenboim has been in great demand with leading orchestras around the world.
 Between 1975 and 1989, he was chief conductor of the Orchestre de Paris.
 From 1991 until 2006, Barenboim was music director of the Chicago Symphony Orchestra.
 His debut as an opera conductor came at the Edinburgh Festival in 1973.
 Over 18 years, from 1981 until 1999, he was active as a conductor of the Bayreuth Festival.